padangilalang/admindefender/README.md

 admindefender
 =============

-protect admin page from unauthorized access when the password got leak
+protect admin page from an unauthorized access when the password got leak

 see readme.txt for use